-- Identify which Multimedia Learning Principles relate to PowerPoint presentations, and how impact a presentation
+- Identify which Multimedia Learning Principles relate to PowerPoint presentations, and how they can impact a presentation

 - List 9 best practices for creating an effective PowerPoint presentation

 - Describe in three sentences why lessons plans are important

 - List 7 storytelling techniques that can help make PowerPoint presentations more effective

 - Import 2 or more photos and/or charts into a PowerPoint or Google presentation, including at least one Creative Commons licensed image from one of the websites identified in the workshop

 - Create an instructional multimedia presentation that conforms to multimedia learning principles, dual coding theory, and cognitive load theory, as well as follows presentation best practices and techniques